 But this relationship goes both ways.

-When you join a CSA, your farmer will make an attempt to cultivate a connection with you too.
+When you join the CSA, I will make an attempt to cultivate a connection with you.
 This means

-- They might plan events to get you engaging with the farm.
+- I might plan events to get you engaging with the farm.

-- They try to add value to your life, by teaching you about their food’s story, or how to prepare it.
+- I’ll try to add value to your life, by teaching you about your food’s story, or how to prepare it.